q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

                 i+=1
 ```

-I edited the code of `Pool2d` for this and `backpropagate` is bit different.
+I edited the code of `Pool2d` for this and `backpropagate` is a bit different.
 You can test this code by:-

 ```python
 us = Upsample(kernel_size=(1, 3))